Complex geometry: Idea

 It is true that every complex manifold is in particular a real smooth manifold.
 This is because the complex plane $\mathbb{C}$ is, after forgetting its complex structure, isomorphic to the real plane $\mathbb{R}^2$.
 However, complex geometry is not typically seen as a particular sub-field of differential geometry, the study of smooth manifolds.
 In particular, Serre's GAGA theorem says that every projective analytic variety is actually an algebraic variety, and the study of holomorphic data on an analytic variety is equivalent to the study of algebraic data.

 This equivalence indicates that complex geometry is in some sense closer to algebraic geometry than to differential geometry.
 Another example of this which links back to the nature of the complex plane is that, in complex analysis of a single variable, singularities of meromorphic functions are readily describable.
 In contrast, the possible singular behaviour of a continuous real-valued function is much more difficult to characterise.
 As a result of this, one can readily study singular spaces in complex geometry, such as singular complex analytic varieties or singular complex algebraic varieties, whereas in differential geometry the study of singular spaces is often avoided.

 In practice, complex geometry sits in the intersection of differential geometry, algebraic geometry, and analysis in several complex variables, and a complex geometer uses tools from all three fields to study complex spaces.
 Typical directions of interest in complex geometry involve classification of complex spaces, the study of holomorphic objects attached to them (such as holomorphic vector bundles and coherent sheaves), and the intimate relationships between complex geometric objects and other areas of mathematics and physics.

 Definitions

 Complex geometry is concerned with the study of complex manifolds, and complex algebraic and complex analytic varieties.
 In this section, these types of spaces are defined and the relationships between them presented.

-A complex manifold is a topological space $X$ such that:
+A complex manifold of dimension $n$ is a topological space $X$, endowed with an open cover $(U_\alpha)_{\alpha\in A}$, and a family of homeomorphisms $(\phi_\alpha\colon U_\alpha\to V_\alpha)_{\alpha\in A}$ from $U_\alpha$ to an open subset $V_\alpha$ of $\mathbb{C}^n$such that: